wp-plugins/nextgen-gallery/readme.txt

 * NEW: 	   Spanish (es_ES) language thanks to Andrew Kurtis at WebHostingHub
 * Changed: Updated Czech language thanks to Separatista; additional thanks to Martin Krizek for the original translation who was mistakenly unaccredited
 * Changed: "Upgrade to Pro" page has new design, advertises for NextGEN Plus
-* Changed: Basic Albums templates now given the image counter element the class 'ngg-album-gallery-image-counter' (by user request)
+* Changed: Basic Albums templates now given the image counter <p> element the class 'ngg-album-gallery-image-counter' (by user request)
 * Changed: Gallery widgets now apply height:auto to their element; fixes compatibility with some themes
 * Changed: Random galleries should be substantially faster now (1000% or more for large image tables)
 * Fixed:   Complete WPML compatibility